-The land and buildings at Sub Base Platypus are owned by the Sydney Harbour Federation Trust and will be managed as a public park.
+The land and buildings at Sub Base Platypus are managed Harbour Trust as a public park.

 The Sydney Harbour Federation Trust Act 2001 exempts the Harbour Trust from certain state laws including those related to town planning.The Harbour Trust is the planning authority for the assessment of actions on its lands.

 Actions requiring the written consent of the Harbour Trust include all tenant works, such as building works, building fit out, signage and change of use.
 The Harbour Trust’s planning framework is guided by: